How Weather Actually Impacts NFL Betting

 • Most weather only has light to moderate effects on NFL outcomes.

-Precipitation is nuanced in its effect depending on the type (rain or snow) and severity.
+Precipitation is nuanced in its effect depending on the type (rain or snow) and the severity.

 • Accounting for extreme temperatures is easy.

 The NBA and NHL exclusively play indoors, and MLB will call games or use retractable roofs when the conditions become too harsh.
-Sure, football has its fair share of domes, but the large majority of NFL venues are entirely open to the will of Mother Nature.
+Sure, football has its fair share of domes too, but the large majority of NFL venues are entirely open to the whims of Mother Nature.

 That's not to knock games played in domes.
 Having perfectly controlled conditions to play in lends its hands to more high-scoring affairs: games in domes average almost four more points than games played outdoors.
-And although we know scoring has been outpacing Vegas totals for some time now, the effect is even more observable in domes.
-Games in domes outpace overs by more than twice as much (1.6 points on average) as outdoor games do (0.7 points).
+And although we know scoring has been outpacing Vegas totals for some time, the effect is even more observable in domes.
+Games in domes outpace Overs by more than twice as much (1.6 points on average) as outdoor games (0.7 points).

 With that in mind, it's essential to know what to look for when handicapping outdoor elements.
 Missing even one key weather factor can tip an edge from existing to disappearing, leading to unrealized profits or misled losses.
 Whether it's wind, precipitation, or temperature, it's crucial to account for everything.